jessamynsmith/Alexa/README.md

     * "Alexa" is the wake word.
     * "ask" verb requests an "ability" aka skill.
-    * "Greeter" is the invocation name.
+    * "Greeter" is the intent (custom web service) to invoke.
     * "Say"
     * "hello world"

-Borrowing a term from Android, <strong>intents</strong> are what a cloud-based service can handle, using case-insensitive alphabetical characters.
+Borrowing a term from Android, <strong>intents</strong> is what a cloud-based service can handle, using case-insensitive alphabetical characters.

 An <strong>intent schema</strong> maps what services are processed based on users' spoken utterance text.